-This has produced mixed outcomes - or what the World Bank previously and perhaps more usefully referred to as 'analogue complements' for delivering digital dividends42.
+This has produced mixed outcomes - or what the World Bank previously and perhaps more usefully referred to as 'analogue complements' for delivering digital dividends.
 The next section assesses these outcomes in terms of the key supply- and demand-side policy indicators.
-The following section provides an assessment of supply and demand side of the telecommunication landscape in South Africa.
-Thereafter, the last section will provide a broad identification of the preconditions and enablers that a cross-cutting digital policy would need to include and the current activities that have been identified in them that would require integration and co-ordination for South Africa to develop an organic national digital policy in the developing country context that is increasingly integrated into the global economy.
+The following section provides an assessment of the supply- and demand-side of the telecommunications landscape in South Africa.
+Thereafter, the last section will provide a broad identification of the preconditions and enablers that a cross-cutting digital policy would need to include and the current activities that have been identified that would require integration and co-ordination for South Africa to develop an organic national digital policy as a developing country that is increasingly integrated into the global economy.